Lockheed Martin Sphinx (Titan IIIE Maiden Flight) Titan IIIE

 The Sphinx (Titan IIIE maiden flight) mission launched aboard a Lockheed Martin Titan III rocket.
 Detailed rocket specifications and performance data are available in the rocket details above.

-The Titan III launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
+The Lockheed Martin Titan III Sphinx (Titan IIIE maiden flight) launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
 Weather must be favorable at the launch site, downrange landing zones, and abort landing sites.